Evergreen Brick Works Site Tours

 Try something new!
 Download the Agents of Discovery mobile app and accomplish missions around Evergreen Brick Works.

-Please Note: If you are a group of 10 or more, please let us know in advance of your planned visit (date/time) at firstname.lastname@example.org.
+Please Note: The Future Cities Centre will not be available to the public for self-guided tours.
+Please join us on a Weekend Public Tour or Private Tour to visit the space.
+Learn more here.
+If you are a group of 10 or more, please let us know in advance of your planned visit (date/time) at email@example.com.
 Then we can inform you of any scheduled events or specific areas of the site that are closed.
 Also, please note the City of Toronto’s Park Policy below for the Weston Family Quarry Garden and Don Valley Brick Works Park.

 If you are a school or other group planning on visiting Evergreen Brick Works, please review our Information for Visiting Groups (PDF 58kb) before your visit.